xdave/bull-mq-transport/README.md

 - Single module import with custom connection settings
 - Synchronous or Asynchronous module configuration (ie. options factory)
 - Queues/Workers are declared by creating `@MessagePattern(...)` and `@EventPattern(...)` handlers on Controllers
+  - NOTE: you must pass the `Transport.REDIS` option to these decorators
 - The `ClientProxy` (`BullMqClient`) can `send()`/`emit()` to any Queue
 - BullMQ queue connections are created on-demand and re-used